Looking For A Long Lasting Relief Until Your Baby’s Teething Is Over?

 Usually, at the age of 3 babies stop wearing it.
 It is time when teething time stops.
 But many little kids like to wear them long after that because they like the way they look.

 My daughter’s teething necklace today remains her favorite ‘girls look’ jewelry.

 How Tight Should The Necklace Be?

-A good, standard length for an amber teething necklace is 32 centimeters or approximately 12.6 inches.
+A good and advised standard length for a Baltic Amber Teething Necklace is 32 centimeters or approximately 12.6 inches.
 This fit isn’t too tight to cause discomfort but also not too long where a baby is more inclined to bite, play or get tangled in it.

 Some general guidelines on the size of necklace per age group:

 - 3 months – 1-year-old: 12 1/2 inches

 - 1 year- 2 years old: 13 inches

 - 2 years-6 years old: 14 inches